novalabiotech/novalabiotech.github.io/content/products/ovasure.md

 * **TRUSTED OVULATION DETECTION KIT**: Maximize your chances of pregnancy with Ovasure.
 Detect the surge of LH (Luteinizing Hormone) in your body to identify your most fertile days.
 * **RAPID RESULTS**: Get clear results within 5 minutes from the comfort of your home, allowing you to plan effectively.
-* **EASY TESTING PROCESS**: For a typical 28-day menstrual cycle, start testing on the 11th day.
-Adjust the start day based on your cycle length.
+* **EASY TESTING PROCESS**: For a typical 28-day menstrual cycle, start testing on the 12th day.
+Adjust the start day based on your cycle length (see instructions below).
 * **SIMPLE TO USE**: Collect urine in the provided clean, dry container and use the included dropper to add 3 drops to the sample well.
 * **OPTIMAL TESTING TIME**: For the most accurate results, test between 10 a.m. and 8 p.m. daily, avoiding heavy fluid intake 2 hours prior.
 Continue testing for 6 days if initial results are negative.